 - If you wish to resit any units, this will be up to you to organize.
-Dates and times for applying for resits will be advertised in the Weekly Bulletin or on Moodle, where you can also find the necessary form.
+Dates and times for applying for resits will be advertised in the Weekly Bulletin or on Teams, where you can also find the necessary form.

 - You will receive from your Personal Tutor a copy of your Statement of Entry.
 It is very important to check all the information carefully and to ensure details are correct.
 In particular, the spelling of names and date-of-birth.
 Bring any issues to the Exams Officer.

 - Any queries should be taken to the Exams Officer in the Registry Office.

 - At a later date, the Exams Timetable will become available on Teams, outside the Locked Exams Office notice board.

 Where do examinations take place?

 Exams take place in a variety of locations in the College.
 The main location is the Sports Hall.
 Specialist exams take place in the languages department, music and music technology rooms, art & design rooms & computing rooms.
 The LRC is also used when large numbers of students are sitting exams.

 The timetable on Teams will list the date, time, location and duration of your exams.
 Remember if you are doing multiple exams in one session, to add the times together.
 You will also find the seating plans for exams on Teams.